teateatea/heartbreaker/A/B/C/Rules/Scheduling.md

 ___
 # Dinner
-I like to spend time with you guys, so the usual plan is potluck dinner.
+I like to spend time with you guys, so the usual plan is potluck dinner before the game.
 Please post what you're going to bring so we can coordinate dishes!

 ___
 # Pre-Game Hour